IRNAS/KORUZA-router/PCB/koruza_router_PCB/README.md

 ### Not mandatory:
-* microSD card slot can be placed on any edge, exept front edge with connectros
+* microSD card slot can be placed on any edge, except front edge with connectors
-* console header can be placed near eny other edge
+* console header can be placed near any another edge
-* 5.08mm 2-pin screw terminal can be placed on any edge, exept front edge with connectros
+* 5.08mm 2-pin screw terminal can be placed on any edge, except front edge with connectors